 Olympia’s competitors offer only a 15-year guarantee on the roof, and use, in some cases, only a zinc coating which will oxidize, turn dark gray, and rust.
 Some of Olympia’s competitors use only AZ50, providing only a 20-year warranty on the roof.

-Olympia Steel Buildings use a stainless steel capped fastener which has a lifetime warranty that it will not rust.
+Olympia Steel Buildings use a stainless steel capped fastener which has a limited lifetime warranty that it will not rust.
 It is important to know that the fasteners on the roof have to be compatible with the AZ55 or AZ50 or the steel mill will not warranty the roof.

 Olympia Steel Buildings capped fasteners are made of stainless steel, which is steel which has 18 parts chrome and 8 parts nickel.